IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: IReEn: Iterative Reverse-Engineering of Black-Box Functions

 \subsection{Finding Programs given Input-Output Constraints}

 Even for a small set of input-output constraints, finding the feasible set of programs that satisfies these I/Os is not tractable due to the discrete and compositional nature of programs.
 We approach this challenging problem by relaxing the constraint optimization problem to a Bayesian Inference problem.
-The scoring function $\Omega$ is modeled by a prior $\lambda(\hat p)$ and the feasible set is represented by a uniform distribution $\lambda(\hat p | \{(I_i^k,O_i^k)\}_{k=1}^{K}) $ over the feasible set.
-In this way, samples of the posterior are solutions to the constraint optimization problem.
-In order to train such a generative model, we directly optimize the Neural Program Synthesis approach based on \citet{bunel2018leveraging} to fit this posterior.
+In this way, samples of the model are solutions to the constraint optimization problem.
+In order to train such a generative model, we directly optimize the Neural Program Synthesis approach based on Bunel et al. \cite{bunel2018leveraging}.
 This is a conditional generative model that samples candidate programs by conditioning on the input-output information.

 Where $\hat{P}$ is a set of sampled solutions that are program candidate(s) $\{\hat{p}_1,...,\hat{p}_C\} \in \hat{P}$ and $C \geq 1$.